acidanthera/OpenCorePkg/Utilities/ocvalidate/Checklist.md

 - For all Device Paths (e.g. `PciRoot(0x0)/Pci(0x1b,0x0)`) only strings in canonic string format are accepted.
 - For all paths of UEFI Drivers, only `0-9, A-Z, a-z, '_', '-', '.', and '/'` are accepted.
 - For all entries requiring bitwise operations (e.g. `ConsoleAttributes`, `PickerAttributes`, or `ScanPolicy`), only known bits can be set.
-- For all entries involving GUID, correct format must be ensured.
+- For all entries involving GUID (mainly at Section `NVRAM`), correct format must be ensured.

 ## ACPI
 #### Add